Working Dogs

 About the Pudelpointer

-The Pudelpointer is a very large working dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Pudelpointer is manageable for most owners.
+The Pudelpointer is a large working dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Pudelpointer is manageable for most owners.
 Typically standing 21 to 27 inches and weighing 40 to 65 pounds, this breed has a life expectancy of 10 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Pudelpointer brings a distinct combination of traits that sets it apart.
 The Pudelpointer is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Pudelpointer loves being close to its people and forms strong bonds with every member of the household.